joehunterdev/chord-finder/readme.md

             -> Keys
                 onClick handlers
                 state setNotes
                 -> Key
 ```

 Analysis:

-- [] Can getChord switch statement be imporved ?
+- Can getChord switch statement be imporved ?
+  - [x] Recursion
-  - Recursion + Typescript ?
+  - [ ] Typescript ?

 - Where to handle chord name ?
 In context ? or directly in component
   - Directly in component to levarage state updates
 - How we can we optimize events and state updates
 - State and leveraging this in Harmony component
 - let res = []; ? is redundant ?
 - The sort on notes could cause issues when coming to do inversions
+- How to handle inversion ?
+- A good
+- Classes = dna

 - Treats:
   - When adding an extra octave will need to add a new note object in context